Monday 9:00 am - 5:00 pm Tuesday 9:00 am - 8:00 pm Wednesday 9:00 am - 8:00 pm Thursday 10:00 am - 5:00 pm Friday 9:00 am - 5:00 pm

 · Notify candidates promptly if a job offer must be revoked due to funding changes.

-Networking receptions provide the opportunity for students, alumni, employers, faculty, and staff to connect, seek professional advice, and learn more about organizations and opportunities within those organizations.
-The four annual receptions are co-sponsored by the Career Center, the Office of Alumni Relations, and each of our partner schools (CAS, SIS, SOC, and SPA).
+Networking receptions provide the opportunity for students, alumni, employers, faculty, and staff to connect, seek professional advice, and learn more about organizations, opportunities and trends within specific industries.
+Networking receptions are open to all majors and are co-sponsored by the Career Center, the Office of Alumni Relations, and each of our partner schools (CAS, SIS, SOC, SOE & SPA).
+Come exchange business cards and resumes while enjoying refreshments.
 Find additional information as well as dates and times on Handshake.

 Apr 2, 2020: Data Science & Analytics Networking Reception (morning, virtual)